vaclavsvejcar/headroom/doc/microsite/docs/documentation/basic-concepts.md

 - __Source Code Files__ - Those are the files in which the license headers should be managed by _Headroom_.
 You can specify multiple different locations and also paths that should be excluded.

-- __License Templates__ - _Headroom_ uses [Mustache][web:mustache] templates to define the license headers.
+- __Header Templates__ - _Headroom_ uses [Mustache][web:mustache] templates to define the license headers.
 These templates are then compiled, variables are filled with actual and such rendered license headers are put into source code files.
+At this moment _Headroom_ allows to define 3 different template sources: built-in templates (for popular _OSS_ licenses), templates stored on local file system and URL-based templates.

 - __Variables__ - Changing parts of license headers (such as year, author, e-mail, etc.) can be represented by variables and the actual values are then loaded from either `.headroom.yaml` or command line arguments and filled in during template rendering.